flopezag/fiware-murano/README.md

 -   the murano agent configuration file: It includes different murano-agent configuration files for services to be included in the different linux distributions.

-Then, we need to include this instance in the Murano library manifest.yaml.
-Go to murano folder and execute:

-    $  echo "  io.murano.resources.FiwareMuranoInstance: resources/FiwareMuranoInstance.yaml" >> meta/io.murano/manifest.yaml

 To add the new information, wee need to copy it into the murano official meta folder.
 We assume that {murano_folder} is the folder where
 Openstack murano has been deployed